 the key problem is ‘forum shopping’

-On the issue of who should be protected, there are ongoing debates about the definition of the fundamental terms ‘investor’ and ‘investment’, but the key problem is ‘forum shopping’—when a multinational corporation establishes a holding company in one treaty party in order to access arbitration when a dispute arises over its investment in the territory of another treaty party.10 A classic example of a forum shopping investor is the American firm Bechtel.
+On the issue of who should be protected, there are ongoing debates about the definition of the fundamental terms ‘investor’ and ‘investment’, but the key problem is ‘forum shopping’—when a multinational corporation establishes a holding company in one treaty party in order to access arbitration when a dispute arises over its investment in the territory of another treaty party. ((Van Harten, G. and Loughlin, M. (2006).
+Investment treaty arbitration as a species of global administrative law.
+The European Journal of International Law, 17, 121-150.))
+A classic example of a forum shopping investor is the American firm Bechtel.
 When a dispute arose over its investment in Bolivia, Bechtel established a subsidiary in The Netherlands in order to access arbitration through that country’s BIT with Bolivia (the US-Bolivia BIT was not in force at the time).
 As noted in the introduction, Philip Morris International also engaged in forum shopping to bring a suit against Australia.

 Tribunals that have decided that they have the jurisdiction to hear the claims of forum shopping investors have expanded arbitration beyond what was intended by states when they established reciprocal relationships with other states through BITs.